 Charcuterie boards, also known as meat and cheese boards, are a delicious and visually appealing way to serve a variety of meats, cheeses, and accompaniments at a party or as a snack.

-How To Make a Charcuterie Board
+How To Make an Epic Charcuterie Board

 Meat and cheese boards are my go-to for super chill, no stress year-round entertaining.
 With a little bit of planning and creativity, you can create a stunning and tasty charcuterie board that will impress your guests whether you are entertaining for 4 or 40 people.
 Load up your charcuterie boards with all your favorite cheese, cured meats, fruit, nuts and spreads.
 Add a salad platter, or a pasta salad, some wine and baguettes and you have yourself a meal!